 Optional HRS.
 The optional heart reference sensor (HRS) feature can be enabled or disabled from this toggle button.
 This menu option is an advanced feature and must be enabled.
 If the Optional HRS feature is enabled, the user has the option of manually entering a vertical offset value between the hand and heart instead of using an HRS.
-See Optional HRS on page 201.
+See Optional HRS on page 204.

-- 3 Touch the Sensor Status tab to view connected finger cuff(s) and HRS status and information. - 4 Touch the HRS Calibration tab to calibrate the HRS.
-See Calibrate the Heart Reference Sensor on page 205.
+- Touch the Sensor Status tab to view connected finger cuff(s) and HRS status and information. - Touch the HRS Calibration tab to calibrate the HRS.